Chroma feature

-In Western music, the term chroma feature or chromagram closely relates to the twelve different pitch classes.
+In Western music, the term chroma feature or chromagram closely relates to twelve different pitch classes.
 Chroma-based features, which are also referred to as "pitch class profiles", are a powerful tool for analyzing music whose pitches can be meaningfully categorized (often into twelve categories) and whose tuning approximates to the equal-tempered scale.
 One main property of chroma features is that they capture harmonic and melodic characteristics of music, while being robust to changes in timbre and instrumentation.